skylertom/stom01.github.io/transit/README.txt

 Skyler Tom

-1. Red line not implemented,
-	Blue line: good
-	Orange Line: good
-	figure out inbound and outbound
+1. Everything is implemented properly, I accidentally used the gh-pages branch during my work on the assignment to test out features as I added them (instead of pushing to gh-pages at the end)
-2. I have collaborated with:
+2. I have collaborated with: George Brown, Siddartha Prasaad
-3. I've spent 16 hours (so far)
+3. I've spent 18 hours

-Plan for the redline: